enolte/po/README.md

 An rvalue subexpression is copied into its parent expression instance.
 This happens because there is no implemented mechanism for rvalue-referencing an rvalue constructed by a subexpression type instance.

-This implies that an rvalue polynomial is copied into every superior expression type instance.
+This implies that an rvalue polynomial is copied into every superior subexpression type instance in a given expression.
 This is a to-do.

 ## Operators